TimourIc/practice_computer_vision/README.md

 We consider three models in `src/models.py`:

-a) **FNN**: A simple forward network a couple of layers deep
+a) **FNN**: A simple forward network a couple of layers deep.

 b) **AlexNet**: Not the actual AlexNet (original AlexNet is way too large for current datasets) but a CNN structure inspired from it.

-c) **VIT** (VisionTransformer): The vision transformer as proposed by Dosovitskiy et al., model architecture from https://github.com/phlippe/uvadlc_notebooks
+c) **VIT** (VisionTransformer): The vision transformer as proposed by Dosovitskiy et al., model code used from https://github.com/phlippe/uvadlc_notebooks.

 After tuning the hyperparameters of the models we compare their performance of the following to common benchmarks: